neoforge-dev/starter/memory-bank/progress.md

 ## Next Steps

-1. **Continue Optimizing Test Performance**: Look for ways to further optimize the performance of our tests, particularly focusing on reducing the number of Lit dev mode warning silencing messages that are logged during test runs.
-2. **Address Unhandled Errors**: Continue investigating and fixing the unhandled error related to function cloning that occurs during test runs.
+1. **Address Unhandled Errors**: Continue investigating and fixing the unhandled error related to function cloning that occurs during test runs.
-3. **Improve Test Coverage**: Add more tests for edge cases and error handling in our component mock utilities.
+2. **Improve Test Coverage**: Add more tests for edge cases and error handling in our component mock utilities.
-4. **Refactor Remaining Test Files**: Continue refactoring any remaining test files that could benefit from our new component mock utilities.
+3. **Refactor Remaining Test Files**: Continue refactoring any remaining test files that could benefit from our new component mock utilities.
-5. **Document Testing Approach**: Create a comprehensive testing guide that explains our approach to testing web components, including best practices, common issues, and solutions.
+4. **Document Testing Approach**: Create a comprehensive testing guide that explains our approach to testing web components, including best practices, common issues, and solutions.